PHT-Medic/documentation/src/guide/user/homomorphic-encryption.md

-# Other Train Options
-## Homomorphic Encryption
+# Homomorphic Encryption

 You can use homomorphic encryption if your analysis requires data to be visible only in a globally aggregated state.
 In a normal train, the stations can see the intermediate results from the stations running before them.

-## Homomorphic Keys
-If you want to create a train that uses Homomorphic encryption, you will have to create a *homomorphic key-pair*; this is done similarly.
-Only select the **Homomorphic**-button in step 3.

 [//]: # (## Homomorphic Decryption)